jozefg/blog/posts/2013-08-23-leaving-go.markdown

 I'm really sad to have written this actually.
 I wanted to like Go a lot.
 I wanted a fast, compiled replacement for stuff I write in C right now.
 But Go is not that language.
 Shame.

-Thank you to the Go team for all the hardwork on the project and best of luck.
+Thank you to the Go team for all the hard work on the project and best of luck.